- Biomimicry: Designing to Model Nature

 - National Biodiesel Board

-- United States Clean Heat and Power Association
+- CHP Association, formerly the United States Clean Heat and Power Association